When will interest rates go down again and how do they affect mortgages?

-Interest rates affect the mortgage, credit card and savings rates for millions of people across the UK.
+Interest rates affect the mortgage, credit card and savings rates for millions of people.

 What are interest rates and why do they change?